Do you know what your cost of doing business (CODB) is?

 But here’s the truth: understanding your budget and knowing your CODB can be a game-changer for your photography business.
 It helps you take control of your finances, leading to a stronger, more sustainable business.

-At Shoot and Thrive, our goal is to help photographers better understand things like this so they can create businesses that work for them and help them to live better lives spent doing the things they love (instead of tedious things).
-And maybe, just maybe, you’ll see some art in businessy things like budgeting…but we’ll work on that together 🙂
+At Shoot and Thrive, our goal is to help photographers better understand things like this so they can create businesses that work for them and help them to live better lives spent doing the things they love (instead of just being surrounded by tedious things every day).
+And maybe, just maybe, you’ll see some art in business things like budgeting…but we’ll work on that together 🙂

 At its core, budgeting is about knowing where your money is going and making a plan for it.